 As is clear from the title, this person teaches your child for one particular subject.

 They are the best person to contact to discuss your child's progress in that subject and issues such as homework in that subject.

 This person is responsible for ensuring that SEN pupils are provided with the full support necessary in order to maximise progress.

 Liaison with families is a key part of the role.
 You should contact this person with any issues over progress.

-This person is responsible for leading a group of Mentors in a House.
+This person is responsible for leading a group of Mentors in a Year

-The Head of House will also organise extra curricular activities for their House and lead the House.
+The Head of Year will also organise extra curricular activities for their Year and lead the Year.

-There are 4 Assistant Principals who are linked to an individual House and are responsible for one of the key areas identified:
+There are 3 Assistant Principals who are responsible for one of the key areas identified:

 - Learning Outcomes

 - Learning Behaviours